 A scorecard of financial and non-financial performance measures linked to the Group's key strategic priorities, overlaid by a qualitative assessment.
-The GPI is used to assess the Group's performance for the purpose of the annual VR plan
+The GPI is used to assess the Group's performance for the purpose of the GVRP.

 Group Variable Reward Plan (GVRP)